geopython/pygeoapi/docs/source/configuration.rst

 -----------------
 pygeoapi in compliance with `OGC API - Features - Part 4: Simple Transactions <http://docs.opengeospatial.org/DRAFTS/20-002.html>`_ supports create, update, replace and delete operations.
 A collection resource supporting data transactions will have POST, PATCH, PUT and DELETE HTTP verbs in its RESTful API.

-Data transaction support is optional and can be enabled for a collection resource by adding ``transactions: true`` to ``extensions`` under the resource in the pygeoapi config file.
-If transactions parameter is not set it will be considered as ``transactions: false``.
+Data transaction support is optional and is disabled by default.
+It can be enabled for a collection in ``extensions`` under the collection in the pygeoapi config file.

 The pygeoapi configuration file ``pygeoapi-data-transaction-config.yml`` includes an example for enabling transaction support in ``obs`` sample dataset: